 How much does it cost to do a trek and tour in Nepal?

 Though Nepal is most famous for its trekking opportunities in some of the world's most stunning scenery; trekking costs in Nepal are perhaps some of the lowest in the world.
-The exact cost of trekking trip in Nepal depends on which area you hike, the group size, what mode of transport, kinds of hotel in Kathmandu inbound/outbound you use are the factors that varies your trek cost.
-However a typical trekking in Nepal costs around USD 50 – 185 a day depending on what type of trekking package you buy with your travel agent in Nepal.
+It is difficult to say how much exactly it costs to trek in Nepal as depends on which area you hike, the group size, what mode of transport used, kinds of hotel in Kathmandu you use are the factors that varies your trekking cost in Nepal.
+However a typical trekking in Nepal costs around USD 65 to USD 185 a day depending on what type of trekking package you buy with your travel agent in Nepal for the year 2023 and 2024.
 Wilderness Excursion is complete Nepal travel guide with comprehensive tour information and offers wide range of different Nepal guided tour packages such as budget to luxury holiday trips, easy and short treks and extreme adventure trekking tours for challenging trip seekers.